 In 2018, David Weremy filed a class action law suit on behalf of all persons who resided at MDC between July 1, 1951 and May 29, 2020, and were alive as of October 31, 2016.
 The plaintiff alleges that members of the class were physically, sexually and psychologically abused at MDC.
 It is alleged that the Province of Manitoba breached its fiduciary and common law duties to the class through the establishment, operation, and supervision of MDC.
 In particular, it is alleged that the MDC failed to care for and protect class members, which resulted in loss or injury, including psychological trauma, pain and suffering and loss of enjoyment of life.
-Further information and devlopments can be found here.
+The latest updates on the MDC case can be read here.

 Historically, individuals with an intellectual disability have been socially devalued.
 The evolution of language to identify them reflects this as the following list demonstrates; feeble-minded, idiot, moron, imbecile, mental defective, and mental retardate.
 It was not until the early 1980s in Canada that the imperfect but more respectful label of intellectual disability began to replace the term mental retardation.
 This label in conjunction with the advent of person-first language began to reflect a change in how individuals with an intellectual disability were perceived in society.